Emirates Stadium: Future

 As of 2008, Arsenal's season ticket waiting list stood at 40,000 people.
 There has also been discussion on the implementation of safe standing.

 In February 2022, the club announced major renovation plans to improve the Emirates Stadium.
 The first phase of renovations include installing new video boards, turnstile ticket readers, and refurbishing the stadium roof and wrap.
 Future renovation plans include completely overhauling the PA system and improving mobile connectivity within the stadium.

 On 11 January 2023, Arsenal unveiled eight new pieces of artwork that would adorn the exterior of Emirates Stadium: Victoria Concordia Crescit, Remember Who You Are, Invincible, Come To See The Arsenal, Eighteen Eighty-Six, We All Follow The Arsenal, Future Brilliance, and Found a Place Where We Belong.

+In October 2025, Arsenal stated that they were looking into increasing the capacity to 70,000 with changes to the seating gradient.